Dr. David Wiley is Co-Founder and Chief Academic Officer of

 community and state colleges, and universities.
 He is also currently

-a Shuttleworth Fellow, Scholar in Residence at the University of Utah, and Education Fellow at Creative
+a Shuttleworth Fellow, and Education Fellow at Creative

 As an academic, Dr. Wiley has received numerous recognitions for his work, including an NSF CAREER grant and appointments as a Peery Social Entrepreneurship Research Fellow in the BYU Marriott School of Business, Senior Fellow for Strategy with the Saylor Foundation, and Nonresident Fellow in the Center for Internet and Society at Stanford Law School.
 As a social entrepreneur, Dr. Wiley has founded or co-founded numerous entities including